Chenguang-Zhu/DoSC/README.md

+# DoSC
-# A Dataset for Dynamic Discovery of Semantic Changes in Version Controlled Software Histories
+A Dataset for Dynamic Discovery of Semantic Changes in Version Controlled Software Histories

-This repository is for MSR 2017 paper submission - *A Dataset for Dynamic Discovery of Semantic Changes in Version Controlled Software Histories*.
+> This repository is for MSR 2017 paper submission - *A Dataset for Dynamic Discovery of Semantic Changes in Version Controlled Software Histories*.

 ## Dataset